-The purpose of this Landscape Concept Design Report is to integrate the Park Street Bike Link into the local and broader precinct.
+The purpose of this Landscape Concept Design Report is to show the proposed integration of Park Street Bike Link into the local and broader precinct.
 In order to achieve this, soft landscape, surface materials and landscape furniture elements are used in a strategic way by identifying key areas of focus as well as opportunities and constraints for the project.
 The main objective for this concept is to create a leafy tree canopy boulevard feel for Park Street.